wavebreaker-lucas/esg_gp_be/README-DATA.md

 - `status`: Current status (PENDING, IN_PROGRESS, SUBMITTED, VERIFIED, REJECTED)
 - `reporting_period_start`: Start of reporting period covered by assignment.
 - `reporting_period_end`: End of reporting period covered by assignment.
-- `reporting_year`: (Deprecated, use start/end dates) The specific year for which data is being reported.
+- `reporting_year`: The specific year for which data is being reported.
 - `completed_at`: When the template assignment was marked 'SUBMITTED'.

 ### User Template Management